-The Lakeland Area Mass Transit District d/b/a Citrus Connection and Winter Haven Area Transit assumes no responsibility whatsoever for the care and/or protection of any personal belonging left unattended on its property, and for loss, under any circumstance, including theft, vandalism, or malicious mischief, of such belonging.
+The Lakeland Area Mass Transit District d/b/a Citrus Connection and Winter Haven Area Transit [the Coordinated system in Polk County] assumes no responsibility whatsoever for the care and/or protection of any personal belonging left unattended on its property, and for loss, under any circumstance, including theft, vandalism, or malicious mischief, of such belonging.
 For lost or abandoned property, the above referenced agencies shall retain custody of the property for 90 days.
 After 90 days the items will be donated to a non-profit organization.